OpenSourcingLaw/ai.law/_agent_config/lead_researcher.md

 ## Methodology: Legal Research

 Follow the legal research methodology set out by the [State Library of NSW Legal Research Guide](https://guides.sl.nsw.gov.au/research_law/legal_research).

+### Step 0 — Read existing chapter content
+Before writing, read your assigned chapter files in the git repo and have regard to it in your drafting including if it should be updated and edited whilst building out your content from new sources and having regard to your broader writing task instructions.

 ### Step 1 — Define the legal issue
 - Identify the key facts and legal problem